robertoentringer/appli/README.md

 # appli.lu

-A pretty simple Vue PWA for playing with the data of the Lëtzebuerger Online Dictionnaire (LOD)
+A pretty simple Vue PWA for playing with the data of the Lëtzebuerger Online Dictionnaire (LOD).

 Author : [Roberto Entringer](https://robertoentringer.com)
 License: MIT